Chart Color Schemes

 Rochedale South - Priestdale has shown very soft population growth performance across periods assessed by AreaSearch

-Rochedale South - Priestdale's population is approximately 16,061 as of November 2025.
-This represents an increase of 667 people, a 4.3% rise from the 2021 Census figure of 15,394.
-The change is inferred from ABS's estimated resident population of 16,050 in June 2024 and an additional 80 validated new addresses since the Census date.
-This results in a population density ratio of 1,234 persons per square kilometer, higher than the national average assessed by AreaSearch.
-The area's 4.3% growth since the census is within 1.8 percentage points of the SA3 area's 6.1%, indicating strong growth fundamentals.
-Natural growth contributed approximately 51.4% of overall population gains during recent periods.
+Rochedale South-Priestdale's population is approximately 16,075 as of February 2026.
+This represents an increase of 681 people since the 2021 Census, which reported a population of 15,394.
+The growth is inferred from ABS estimates; the population was 16,050 in June 2024 and there were additional 81 validated new addresses after the Census date.
+This results in a density ratio of 1,235 persons per square kilometer, higher than national averages assessed by AreaSearch.
+The area's growth rate of 4.4% since the Census is competitive with other SA3 areas, which have an average growth rate of 6.4%.
+Natural growth contributed approximately 51.4% to overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Considering projected demographic shifts, lower quartile growth is anticipated nationally, with the area expected to grow by 90 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 0.5% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 are used, based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Considering projected demographic shifts, the area is expected to grow by 90 persons to 2041, reflecting an increase of 0.4% over 17 years.

 Frequently Asked Questions - Population